TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Configuration/Index.rst

 :confval:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['debugExceptionHandler']`
     The default debug exception handler displays
-    displays the complete stack trace of any encountered exception.
+    the complete stack trace of any encountered exception.
 The error message and the stack trace is logged to the configured logs.